 - Mechanic and Repair Technologies

 Lowest Net Price

 A school's average net price is another important factor for prospective students to consider, since this figure could give them a good idea of how much their education might cost.
-NCES calculates the average net price by subtracting the amount of financial aid beginning undergraduate students receive, on average, from the total cost of tuition, fees, room, board and other miscellaneous expenses.
-The Conway area's public schools had some of the lowest net prices; all cost under $13,000 during the 2010-2011 academic year, per NCES figures.
-The three most affordable options among the area's traditional public schools are profiled below.
+NCES calculates the average net price by subtracting the amount of financial aid beginning full-time undergraduate students receive, on average, from the total cost of tuition, fees, room, board and other miscellaneous expenses.
+These Conway-area public schools had some of the lowest net prices, during the 2014-2015 academic year.

 Highest Graduation Rate

 A graduation rate can indicate how successfully students complete a school's academic programs.
 This figure is the percentage of beginning, full-time undergraduate students who graduated within 150% of the 'normal time' it takes to complete a program, or six years for a bachelor's degree.
 Most of the schools in the area had graduation rates below 45% for students who began their studies in either 2009 or 2012, according to NCES.

 - Coastal Carolina University (43% graduation rate)

 - Horry-Georgetown Technical College (20% graduation rate)